cartorjo/Multisite-WordPress/README.md

 ## Update all submodules

-To ensure all submodules are up to date, run this command the Terminal:
+To ensure all submodules are up to date, run the command below via the Terminal:

 ```html
 git submodule update --init --recursive